Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Definition and Causes

 Frost heave is a natural phenomenon that occurs when the ground freezes and expands, causing the soil and any structures on it to move upwards.
 This movement is primarily driven by the formation of ice lenses within the soil, which push against the surrounding earth and create pressure.
-The main causes of frost heave include:
+The main of frost heave include:

 • Variations in temperature: Fluctuations in temperature, especially during the winter months, can lead to repeated freezing and thawing of the ground, exacerbating the potential for frost heave.